toots/shine/js/README.md

 How fast is it?
 ---------------

 You can run the test suite located in `test/`.
-As of now (19/07/2013), only firefox seems to show performances decent enough for real-time encoding.
-However, if Chrome/V8 was to support [asm.js](http:asmjs.org), performances would probably greatly improve.
+As of now (27/07/2013), only firefox and Chome Canary seem to show performances decent enough for real-time encoding.

 Chrome Canary:
 ```